 Steps: The user selects which Ekos modules should be utilized in the observation job execution workflow.

 Startup Conditions: Conditions that must be met before the observation job is started.
 Currently, the user may select to start as soon as possible, , or when the target is near or past culmination, or at a specific time.

 Constraints: Constraints are conditions that must be met at all times during the observation job execution process.
-These include minimum target altitude, minimum moon separation, twilight observation, and weather monitoring.
+These include minimum target altitude, minimum moon separation, twilight observation, artificial horizon altitude constraints, and weather monitoring.

 Completion Conditions: Conditions that trigger completion of the observation job.
 The default selection is to simply mark the observation job as complete once the sequence process is complete.
 Additional conditions enable the user to repeat the sequence process indefinitely or up until a specific time.

 You must select the Target and Sequence before you can add a job to the Scheduler.
 When the scheduler starts, it evaluates all jobs in accord to the conditions and constraints specified and attempts to select the best job to execute.
 Selection of the job depends on a simple heuristic algorithm that scores each job given the conditions and constraints, each of which is weighted accordingly.
 If two targets have identical conditions and constraints, usually the higher priority target followed by higher altitude target is selected for execution.
 If no candidates are available at the current time, the scheduler goes into sleep mode and wakes up when the next job is ready for execution.

 The description above only tackles the Data Acquisition stage of the observatory workflow.
 The overall procedure typically utilized in an observatory can be summarized in three primary stages:

 Startup procedure is unique to each observatory but may include: